ckearl/ICA7/README.md

 Navigate to the Bootstrap documentation to find a a Bootstrap Navbar to add to your `ica7.html` file.
 You can use any of the Navbar examples provided in the documentation.
 You can also customize the Navbar to your liking.
 Make sure to add the Navbar to the top of your `ica7.html` file and configure the links in the Navbar to have navigable functionality on your page.

 ### Q3 - Q6.
-Add your choice of four Bootstrap elements
+Add your choice of four Bootstrap elements, and STYLE THEM!
 Choose any four Bootstrap elements to add to your `ica7.html` file.
 In my opinion, the Bootstrap elements `Collapse`, `Card`, `Carousel`, `Scrollspy`, and `Accordion` are likely some of the most effective elements to learn the Bootstrap framework; however, pick any combination of elements you like.
 Customize the elements to however you feel best fit the webpage.

+For each of the four elements you choose, you will need to add Bootstrap classes to style the elements.
+You aren't limited to any specific styles for each element, free feel use background colors, text colors, borders, and other styles to make your elements visually appealing.
+Make sure to practice all the styling shortcuts discussed in this ICA.

 > [!TIP]
 > It's often a good idea to use a combination of elements that work well together.
 For example, you could use a `Carousel` element to display pictures about a product, and then use a `Accordion` element to display information snippets of each product.
 This would create a cohesive and visually appealing section of your webpage.